Department D – Goats

 This award is sponsored by the Morris family in memory of Rand T. Morris.
-Mr. Morris became involved with the 4H and FFA programs through the interest of his grandchildren.
-He quickly learned that these programs taught some of the key character traits that he found to be highly valuable-hard work and respect, not only for others but also for one’s self.
+Mr. Morris became involved with the 4-H and FFA programs through the interest of his grandchildren.
+He quickly learned that these programs taught some of the key character traits that he found to be highly valuable, hard work and respect, not only for others but also for one’s self.
 Mr. Morris loved the amount of pride that youth took in their project areas and could frequently be seen ring-side sporting a smile.

 In memory of Ralph Burner, the grandchildren (Tara, Frank, and Madison) will present an award to the exhibitor of the Reserve Grand Champion Commercial Doe Show.

-This award will go to a 4-H/FFA member who does the best job caring for and preparing his/her animal throughout the week.
-Factors to be considered are neatness of stable area, cleanliness of animal at all times, care of equipment, personal appearance, and conduct, and spirit of cooperation.
-The award is given in memory of Kathy Jenkins by Jim and Jamie Jenkins.
+This award will go to a 4-H/FFA member who does the best job caring for and preparing his/her animal(s) throughout the week.
+Factors to be considered are neatness of the stable area, cleanliness of the animal(s) at all times, care of equipment, personal appearance, and conduct, and spirit of cooperation.
+The award is given in memory of Kathy and JimJenkins by Jamie & Jennifer Jenkins and children.

 In memory of Mr. Floyd Hoff and Mr. Jock Hoff, a banner will be presented to the exhibitor of the Reserve Grand Champion Market Goat by an anonymous donor.